luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/Labs/Conversation-Learner/tutorials/2-wait-vs-nonwait-actions.md

 ## <a name="details"></a>Detalhes

 - Aguarde a ação: depois do sistema demora uma ação "wait", irá realizar ações de parar e aguardar pela intervenção do utilizador.
-- Ação de não-espera: depois do sistema executa uma ação de "não espera", ele irá escolher imediatamente outra ação (sem aguardar pela primeira vez o utilizador inpu).
+- Ação de não-espera: depois do sistema executa uma ação de "não espera", ele irá escolher imediatamente outra ação (sem ter de esperar pela primeira vez a entrada do usuário).

 ## <a name="steps"></a>Passos